 When we look at celebrities, we think that they have it all.
 They’re famous, live in mansions, and drive expensive cars.
 But behind the scenes, they work very hard and dedicate all their time to their careers because it’s what they love to do.

 For example, Mark Wahlberg sleeps at 7:30 p.m. and gets out of bed at 2:30 a.m. every day.
 He starts his day by working out at 3:00 a.m.!
 That’s right, he’s at the gym while most of us are in our beds!
-Mark follows this strict routine because it allows him to dedicate his time to training, working, and spending time with family.
+Mark follows this strict routine because it allows him to dedicate his time to training, working, and spending time with his family.

 It’s well known that many highly successful people and most executives at the Fortune 500 wake up before 6:00 a.m.
-They start their day right by focusing on self-development and self-care activities while our minds are fresh.
+They start their day right by focusing on self-development and self-care activities while their minds are fresh.

 When the world is sound asleep, there are fewer emails, fewer phone calls, fewer distractions, and more time for yourself.
 Rising early allows you to engage in important activities such as exercising, meditating, and learning new skills to advance your career.